Guides

 How to measure an irregular or L-shaped room

-The safest method is to break the shape into pieces you already know how to measure.
-Usually that means rectangles.
-For an L-shaped room, imagine drawing a line that splits the room into two boxes.
+Break the layout into rectangles.
+For an L-shaped room, draw an imaginary line that splits the room into two boxes.
 Measure each box separately, calculate each area, then add them together.

 • Total: 140 + 48 = 188 sq ft